christopher-besch/neural_network/README.md

 - fine tune as with eta
 - re-optimize eta
 - bouncing with eta

+## Momentum co-efficient
+- same as lambda
+- but order of magnitude already known, [0; 1]
+- bounce with eta and lambda

 ## Mini-Batch Size
 - roughly optimize other hyper-parameters